 My partner, Gabriel and I went through the very same journey.

-Despite being absolutely crazy about each other in the beginning, we too grew apart and lost interest in our relationship.
-If you’re curious on how it was for us, you can read our story here.
+Even though we were absolutely crazy about each other in the beginning, we too grew apart and lost interest in our relationship.

 Also, if still you’re unsure whether your relationship is worth fighting for, you might want to check out 10 Undeniable Signs Your Relationship Is Really Over

-And in case you need some further tips on how to regain interest in your relationship, be sure to read my partner’s, Gabriel’s post on How to Save a Dying Relationship
+And in case you need some further tips on how to regain interest in your relationship, be sure to read Gabriel’s post on How to Save a Dying Relationship

 If you have any questions or need more specific advice and want to share your own story, leave me a comment and I’ll get back to you.